bacalhau-project/bacalhau/docs/examples/model-inference/EasyOCR/index.md

 ```

-Since the model and the image aren't present in the container we will mount the image from an URL and the model from IPFS ou can find models to download from [here](https://www.jaided.ai/easyocr/modelhub/).
+Since the model and the image aren't present in the container we will mount the image from an URL and the model from IPFS.
+You can find models to download from [here](https://www.jaided.ai/easyocr/modelhub/).
 You can choose the model you want to use in this case we will be using the zh_sim_g2 model

 ### Structure of the command